I want to join the quest for a cure, how can I help?

 Our partners at Ionis Pharmaceuticals have publicly committed to developing an antisense drug for prion disease.
 Their drug candidate is currently in animal studies, however, and is not available for experimental or compassionate use treatment.
-Drug development is always a slow and highly uncertain process, but their best estimate is that human clinical trials could begin in late 2022.
+Drug development is always a slow and highly uncertain process.
+Ionis previously estimated that human clinical trials could begin in late 2022; the timeline has slipped but the program remains in active development.
 Once a potential treatment enters first-in-human studies, clinical trials gathering data on its safety and efficacy are likely to last for some years.

 I need advice on navigating the healthcare system, making funeral arrangements, handling loss, or talking to family members about prion disease

 We do our best to respond to inquiries, but we are often in the lab and we simply receive more email than we can respond to.
 Our allies at CJD Foundation are really the folks you want to talk to — they have decades of experience guiding people through exactly these issues and they even operate a hotline Monday through Friday.

 Is there a risk that COVID-19 infection will cause prion disease, or that the COVID-19 vaccines will cause prion disease?